Universal Television: Studios USA Television

-USA Networks Inc. was founded by Barry Diller when he bought Universal's major television assets in February 1998.
+USA Networks Inc. was founded by Barry Diller when he bought Universal's major television assets in February 1998, as a renaming of the original incarnation of the Universal Television studio.
 Among its assets were the USA Network and Sci-Fi Network cable channels along with series such as Law & Order.
 Additionally, the company would own the HSN, the Ticketmaster Group and several television stations.
 Universal Television's production and distribution unit was renamed Studios USA.
 Universal held on to its 50% share of Brillstein-Grey Entertainment, PolyGram's international channels and the rights to its television library while signing a long-term domestic sales deal with Studios USA for the library.
 Universal got a 45% share in USA Networks Inc. Greg Meidel initially resigned and was rehired as chairman and CEO of Studios USA, only to leave in June 1998.

 In 1999, USA Networks formed its own film and home media divisions when they acquired October Films and several production and distribution assets of PolyGram Filmed Entertainment for $200 million.
 Most of the new shows produced under the Studios USA name bombed after only one or two seasons; only Law & Order: Special Victims Unit, Law & Order: Criminal Intent and The District were deemed to be big hits.
 Although the latter two were cancelled, in 2011 and 2004 respectively, the former is still an ongoing show.

 In 2000, Clyde Phillips has signed an overall deal with the studio to develop scripts made for the studio.

 On December 17, 2001, Vivendi Universal agreed to acquire USA's entertainment assets for an estimated $10.3 billion; the transaction closed on May 8, 2002.
 Under the deal, Barry Diller became chairman of Vivendi Universal Entertainment.
 USA Networks is currently known as IAC.
 Shortly afterwards, Studios USA Television was merged with Universal Studios Network Television, producers of NBC's sitcom Just Shoot Me! to form Universal Network Television.